-- (1) The Accounting Officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - (a) Does not allow any preferred bidder a second or unfair opportunity; - (b) Is not to the detriment of any other bidder; and - (c) Does not lead to a higher price than the bid as submitted. - (2) Minutes of such negotiations must be kept for record purposes.
+- (1) The Accounting Officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - (a) Delegations and threshold values for negotiating by the Accounting Officer; - (b) Does not allow any preferred bidder a second or unfair opportunity; - (c) Is not to the detriment of any other bidder; and - (d) Does not lead to a higher price than the bid as submitted. - (2) Minutes of such negotiations must be kept for record purposes.